GSA/digitalgov.gov/content/posts/2015-09-24-track-time-and-wages-with-labors-timesheet-app.md

 The app opens up and directs you to add one or more employers.
 Once you add the employers, you are able to start recording regular work hours and break time on any working day for the chosen employer.
 The app automatically computes any hours over the regular 40 hours / week as overtime hours.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/09/250-x-444-U.S.-Department-of-Labor-DOL-Timesheet-App.jpg" alt="U.S. Department of Labor Timesheet App" %}Although the app includes overtime pay calculations at a rate of one and one-half times (1.5) the regular rate of pay for all hours you work over 40 in a workweek, the app does not handle items such as tips, commissions, bonuses, deductions, holiday pay, pay for weekends, shift differentials, or pay for regular days of rest.
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/09/250-x-444-U.S.-Department-of-Labor-DOL-Timesheet-App.jpg" alt="U.S. Department of Labor Timesheet App" %}Although the app includes overtime pay calculations at a rate of one and one-half times (1.5) the regular rate of pay for all hours you work over 40 in a workweek, the app does not handle items such as tips, commissions, bonuses, deductions, holiday pay, pay for weekends, shift differentials, or pay for regular days of rest.

 You are able to obtain weekly and monthly summaries of the hours worked and the wages.
 The app gives you the ability to email a report of time worked for a chosen date range to any of your contacts.